Pine Shavings For Chickens: Pros, Cons and Comparison

 6. Pine shavings are also bio-packing materials.
 They cushion fragile items when shipping.
 In factories, shavings soak up oil spills.
 Spread them over spills to stop spreading.

 7. Shavings stabilize soil and help plants grow.
 Use them in places where erosion is common.
-Pine shavings are used to filter water and air from dirt.
+Shavings of pine wood are used to filter water and air from dirt.

 Types of Pine Shavings